y-nam/Heisenberg_Interaction/README.md

 Note that the control qubit comes first.

+To express the circuit, we use the following notation.

 * "seq $NAME" denotes a quantum gate sequence with $NAME as the name.
 * "exp $NAME" expands the $NAME quantum gate sequence.
 * "repeat #" repeats the codeblock # times.